 Strengths: Makes normal looking shoes ready for true, all weather, outdoor adventures (in theory)

-Thoughts: In theory, one pair would be worth the cost we non-waterproofed shoes.
-The GTX/full waterproofed version of most shoes costs $20-$30 above base.
+Thoughts: In theory, one pair would be worth the cost savings of non-waterproofed shoes over waterproofed shoes.
+The GTX/full waterproofed version of most shoes costs $20-$30 above the base versions.
 The additional cost (between the cost of a GTX upgrade and the cost of SealSkinz) is $10, which is negligible and worth the cost of dry, warm feet…and being a happy camper.